CIWT Names 2020 Sailor of the Year

-210323-N-XX139-0009 PENSACOLA, Fla.
-(March 23, 2021) Intelligence Specialist 1st Class Philip Burrow, a native of Arlington, Texas, is the Center for Information Warfare Training (CIWT) 2020 Sailor of the Year.
+An Arlington, Texas native, Burrow has served in the Navy for nearly 13 years and stationed at CIWT onboard Naval Air Station Pensacola Corry Station for close to two years.

+Other assignments include two tours at Navy and Marine Corps Intelligence Training Center, USS Carl Vinson (CVN 70), U.S. 3rd Fleet and Naval Small Craft Instruction and Technical Training School.

 As a CIWT intelligence specialist rating training manager, he is responsible for the oversight of 23 enlisted and four officer course supervisors in the analysis, revision, and development of 27 information warfare courses, training over 4,000 Sailors during this period.

-(U.S. Navy photo by Glenn Sircy)
+He was also selected by CIWT’s N72 training leadership to manage the project to update the Intelligence Specialist (IS) Rate Training Manual (RTM)–an update that was the most significant effort given to the IS RTM in over 10 years.

+Additionally, he serves as the CIWT assistant domain master training specialist coordinator, CIWT MTS coordinator, assistant command fitness leader, sexual assault prevention and response victim advocate.

 |Date Taken: